Braided zesting and its applications: Introduction

 \section{Introduction}

 Despite recent progress on the classification of braided fusion categories, the general landscape remains largely unexplored.
-This is partly due to our lack of well-studied constructions.
+This is partly due to our lack of well-studied examples.
 Most come from a few basic classes of fusion categories: subquotients of representation categories of quantum groups at roots of unity, representations of quasi-Hopf algebras, bimodule categories over finite index finite depth subfactors, planar algebras, and near-group categories.
-There are a few inter-related tools for obtaining new braided fusion categories from old such as the Drinfeld center construction, graded extensions by finite groups $G$, $G$-equivariantization/$G$-de-equivariantization, symmetry gauging, and Deligne products.
+There are a few inter-related tools for obtaining new fusion categories from old such as the Drinfeld center construction, graded extensions by finite groups $G$, $G$-equivariantization/$G$-de-equivariantization, symmetry gauging, and Deligne products.
 In this paper, we develop another recent construction known as \emph{zesting}.

-Zesting first appeared as a construction technique in \cite{AIM2012} for the purpose of categorifying a mysterious rank $10$, dimension $36$ fusion rule algebra, with fusion rules reminiscent of, but distinct from, those of $SU(3)_3$.
+Zesting of braided fusion categories first explicitly appeared as a construction technique in \cite{AIM2012} for the purpose of categorifying a mysterious rank $10$, dimension $36$ fusion rule algebra, with fusion rules reminiscent of, but distinct from, those of $SU(3)_3$.
 It was recognized that the fusion rules could be obtained from those of $SU(3)_3$ by rearranging them slightly, via a twisting of the tensor product.
+This new (zested) fusion category was expected to admit a modular structure, but no proof was available until now.